 The presented continuum robot prototypes inherit the capabilities of the actuation module.
 Therefore, they are capable of torque control and fast trajectory tracking making them the first of a kind of the respective continuum robot type.
 We show the potential of proprioceptive sensing with the CTCR prototype, which picks up on the external disturbances.
 The difference of the motor position indicates a visible signal, while the motor position and current are insensitive or too noisy.
 This assessment indicates the capability for interaction with the environment due to the ability to detect external disturbances in a proprioceptive manner.
 Estimating the force's magnitude and direction with or without model-based approaches such as [8] is an important direction towards physical interactions.
 Related to involuntary self-motion, the detection of snapping via motor velocity might be another promising future direction.
-For instance, avoidance of snapping by utilizing an energy-based approach [35] with the proposed actuation module.
+For instance, avoidance of snapping by utilizing an energy-based approach [38] with the proposed actuation module.

 The presented actuation module as well as built prototypes are not free of limitations.
 The actuation module can exert high torque, which might be necessary to apply for a specific prototype.
-However, gear slipping can occur due to dimensional tolerances, which causes higher friction between the gears.
+While the brushless motor is theoretically capable of producing very high motor torque, it is limited by electronics and power supply.
+Note that this current will cause the motor winding to heat up and cooling is necessary, if applied for a longer duration.
+Furthermore, gear slipping can occur due to dimensional tolerances, which causes higher friction between the gears.
 Both slipping and friction can be addressed by improving the 3D printed parts.
-In general, design improvements are inevitable and will be made available in the future and updated regularly.
+In general, design improvements are inevitable and will be made available[†] in the future and updated regularly.